top of page

 Partner_forests_video_thumbnail2.jpg

-Guyana Forest Value Creation Hubs
+Guyana Forest Value Hubs

 This initiative – led by Pilot Projects – is designed to incentivise forest conservation by strengthening local and global value chains for forest products in Guyana!
 The Forest Value Creation Hubs will connect small timber and NTFP producers with reliable domestic markets and internationally recognised group certification to boost high-end niche exports.
 The Design Innovation and Training Hub will integrate traditional crafts with international design expertise, training artisans to create high-value furniture and interior products.